-We also have great neighbors who you can call on for advice or help if needed.
+We are usually available by phone or email when we are away if you have any questions or concerns and we have great neighbors who you can call on for advice or help if needed.

-The house has wi-fi, and we have a great community of artists and musicians in the area as well as lots of great music venues, lovely country roads for long walks or cycling (bikes available to use), and an easy drive to good hiking areas, regional cultural/historical attractions (Landis Valley Museum,Lancaster County, Goschenhoppen Museum, Goggleworks, VAlley Forge, Mercer Tileworks & Museum and much more) and major cities.
+The house has wi-fi, and we have a great community of artists and musicians in the area as well as lots of great music venues, lovely country roads for long walks or cycling (bikes available to use), and an easy drive to good hiking areas, the local ski area , regional cultural/historical attractions (Landis Valley Museum,Lancaster County, Goschenhoppen Museum, Goggleworks, Valley Forge, Mercer Tileworks & Museum and much more) and major cities.

 We also have an extensive library of books on farming, sustainability, philosophy and other misc topics that you are welcome to use during your stay.

 We are on a very quiet country road up in the hills.
-If you like solitude and trees that is a plus, but for some it can be a little too quiet and out of the way.
+If you like solitude and trees that is a plus, but if you enjoy the hustle and bustle of city life it might be a little too quiet and out of the way.

-In addition, this is not a luxurious country estate :) It is a small, comfy, very lived-in farmhouse that is a work in progress, and that has a few idiosyncrasies of the type that you would expect to find in an older house.
+Another consideration is that this is not a luxurious country estate, and the house is a small, comfy, very lived-in farmhouse that is a work in progress, and that has a few idiosyncrasies of the type that you would expect to find in an older house.